FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/visionportal_camera_controls/visionportal-camera-controls.rst

 ============================

 Clearer camera images can improve AprilTag (and TFOD) vision processing.
-The FTC SDK offers powerful **webcam controls** (Exposure, Gain, Focus, and more), now available in Blocks!
+The SDK offers powerful **webcam controls** (Exposure, Gain, Focus, and more), now available in Blocks!
 These controls can be applied under various lighting conditions.

-FTC already provides a `Camera Controls tutorial <https://ftc-docs.firstinspires.org/en/latest/programming_resources/vision/webcam_controls/webcam-controls.html>`__.
+The SDK documentation already provides a `Camera Controls tutorial <https://ftc-docs.firstinspires.org/en/latest/programming_resources/vision/webcam_controls/webcam-controls.html>`__.
 You are encouraged to learn more there.